hartsfield/entersoftdev/README.md

 This model will be implemented on the `bolt stack`

-An explanation of what Bolt architecture is can be found in [the git repository for the Bolt software](https://github.com/hartsfield/bolt), but it will also be explained herein.
+An explanation of what Bolt architecture is can be found in [the git repository for the Bolt software](https://github.com/hartsfield/bolt), and will be partially explained below:

 Basically the front end is built using components composed of regular HTML/css/JavaScript, but they're executed via Go html templating, so Go